canjs/canjs/guides/getting-started-tutorial/tutorial.md

 framework that’s fast and easy to use, while remaining robust and extensible enough to power some of the most trafficked websites in the world.
 This guide will walk you through an analysis of a small e-commerce app built with CanJS called Place My Order.
-In each relevant section, we'll give you some code to play with so you will have hands on experience working with CanJS.
+In each relevant section, we’ll give you some code to play with so you will have hands on experience working with CanJS.

 ![place-my-order.com home page](../can/guides/images/application-design/Home.png)